This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 All of the warranties we’ve seen offered by different faucet companies are the exact same.
-The big three each offer a limited lifetime warranty.
+Each of the big three faucet brands have a limited lifetime warranty.

 Moen offers a lifetime limited warranty which covers almost every part except damage resulting from installation.
 As long as you’re the original owner of the faucet, you can get it replaced if it ever starts leaking or dripping.

 It’s good to note that the electronic parts have a different warranty depending on the model.

 Delta provides a lifetime limited warranty on their faucets for regular wear and tear of the faucet.
 They have a separate warranty for the electronic parts.
 This warranty cannot be transferred from one owner to the next.
 It’s only good for the original owner.